Meriwether Lewis: Circumstances

-She claimed to be able to see Lewis through the slit in the door crawling back to his room.
-However, she never explained why she never investigated further at the time, but only the next morning sent her children to look for Lewis's servants.
-Another account claimed the servants found Lewis in the cabin, wounded and bloody, with part of his skull gone, but he lived for several hours.
-In the last account attributed to Mrs. Griner, three men followed Lewis up the Natchez Trace, and he pulled his pistols and challenged them to a duel.
-In that account, Mrs. Griner said that she heard voices and gunfire in Lewis's cabin about 1:00 am.
-She found the cabin empty and a large amount of gunpowder on the floor.
-Thus, in this account, Lewis's body was found outside the cabin.
+She claimed to see Lewis through the slit in the door crawling back to his room.
+She did not explain why she stopped investigating then or decided to send her children to look for his servants the following day.
+Another account claims the servants found him in the cabin, wounded and bloody, with part of his skull gone, where he lived for several hours.
+In her last account, three men followed him up the Natchez Trace, where he pulled his pistols and challenged them to a duel.
+She heard voices and gunfire in his cabin at about 1:00 am.
+She then found it empty with a large amount of gunpowder on the floor.

-Lewis's mother and relatives always contended it was murder.
-A coroner's jury held an inquest immediately after Lewis's death as provided by local law; however, they did not charge anyone with murdering Lewis.
+Lewis's relatives maintained it was murder.
+A coroner's inquest held immediately after his death, as provided by local law, did not charge anyone with any crime.
 The jury foreman kept a pocket diary of the proceedings, which disappeared in the early 1900s.
-When William Clark and Thomas Jefferson were informed of Lewis's death, both accepted the conclusion of suicide.
-Based on their positions and the never-found Lewis letter of mid-September 1809, historian Stephen Ambrose dismissed the murder theory as "not convincing".
+When William Clark and Jefferson were informed of Lewis's death, both accepted the conclusion of suicide.
+Based on their positions and the lost Lewis letter of mid-September 1809, historian Stephen Ambrose dismissed the murder theory as "not convincing".

 Later analysis

-The only doctor to examine Lewis's body did not do so until 40 years later, in 1848.
-The Tennessee State Commission, including Dr. Samuel B. Moore, charged with locating Lewis's grave and erecting a monument over it, opened Lewis's grave.
+The only doctor to examine Lewis's body did not do so until 39 years later, in 1848.
+The Tennessee State Commission, including Samuel B. Moore, charged with locating Lewis's grave and erecting a monument over it, opened Lewis's grave.
 The commission wrote in its official report that though the impression had long prevailed that Lewis died by his own hand, "it seems to be more probable that he died by the hands of an assassin."
 In the book The History of the Lewis and Clark Expedition, first printed in 1893, the editor Elliott Coues expressed doubt about Thomas Jefferson's conclusion that Lewis committed suicide, despite including the former president's Memoir of Meriwether Lewis in his book.

 From 1993 to 2010, about 200 of Lewis's kin (through his sister Jane, as he had no children) sought to have the body exhumed for forensic analysis, to try to determine whether his death was a suicide or murder.
 A Tennessee coroner's jury in 1996 recommended exhumation.
-However, since Lewis's gravesite is in a national monument, the National Park Service must approve.
+Since his gravesite is in a national monument, the National Park Service must approve.
 The agency refused the request in 1998, citing possible disturbance to the bodies of more than 100 pioneers buried nearby.
 In 2008, the Department of the Interior approved the exhumation, but rescinded that decision in 2010, stating that the decision is final.
-It is nonetheless improving the grave site and visitor facility.
+It is nonetheless improving the gravesite and visitor facility.